-Do not score citation form, which will be scored by another grader on a 10-point scale, with the citation score added to your score.
-You must submit this score sheet via EMAIL to mootcourt@mail.regent.edu_by the date indicated in the email transmitting the briefs to you.
+Do not score the Citations (10 points), which will be scored by another grader.
+You must submit this score sheet via EMAIL to mootcourt@mail.regent.edu by the date indicated in the email transmitting the briefs to you.
 Your failure to turn scores in on time will result in a penalty to the team that designated you to serve as a brief grader.